-With WATLAS (Wadden Sea Advanced Tracking and Localisation of Animals in real life Systems), we follow where Red Knots go in the western Dutch Wadden Sea.
-By investigating where red knots go and why, we can identify whether and how they can deal with threats such as sea level rise and habitat destruction.
+With WATLAS (Wadden Sea Advanced Tracking and Localisation of Animals in real life Systems), we follow where birds go in the western Dutch Wadden Sea.
+By investigating where birds go and why, we can identify whether and how they can deal with threats such as sea level rise and habitat destruction.
+So far we have tracked red knots, sanderling, bar-tailed godwits, and common terns.

 In June and July, Red knots breed in the arctic.
 The rest of the year, they live in coastal areas of western Europe in search of food and safety.
 The Wadden Sea is an important and unique site for Red knots, where they moult their feathers and feed on shellfish like Baltic tellins and cockles.
 With WATLAS, we study how shorebirds move with the tide, on which intertidal mudflats do they feed and with whom, how individuals differ in where they go, and how long they stay in the Wadden Sea on their migratory journeys.